Goggwell/minidex/README.md

 Add Winbox.js for special popups (related to evolutions, moveset etc.)

+Make mobile version of Minidex more user-friendly and appealing (right now everything is squished).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.